beaverbuilder/documentation/beaver-builder/introduction/faq.md

 ## How does White Labeling work?

-The [Agency and Ultimate packages](https://www.wpbeaverbuilder.com/pricing/) allows you to white label Beaver Builder and give your clients a truly white-glove experience.
+The [Unlimited license](https://www.wpbeaverbuilder.com/pricing/) allows you to white label Beaver Builder and give your clients a truly white-glove experience.
 White labeling allows you to replace the words Beaver Builder and the Beaver Builder logo with your own company's name or logo in the Beaver Builder and WordPress UI.

 ## Can I include Beaver Builder as part of a premium or free WordPress theme?